-In here, we discuss the takeaways and reflections on our measurement and analysis of the mini-app to super-app authentication problem due to developer secret leakage, as well as our limitations.
-Root cause analysis.
+In here, we discuss the takeaways and reflections on our measurement and analysis of the mini-app to super-app authentication problem due to developer secret leakage.

+7.1.1 Root cause analysis

 After examining the code of the large number of mini-apps and corresponding documentations, we try to further understand why such app secret leakage problems happen.
 Binding through super-app.
 When making calls to super-app server-side APIs, the subject being authenticated is just code (at least in WeChat, TikTok and Baidu) on behalf of the mini-app developer, or in certain terminologies, the third-party user or the merchant.
 Without another aiding entity, the app secrets must be stored with the code.
-This is in contrast to the getAuthCode API of Alipay mini-apps [3], which prompts the user through the super-app to consent and returns an authorization code (equivalent to a dynamic app secret).
+This is in contrast to the getAuthCode API of Alipay mini-apps [2], which prompts the user through the super-app to consent and returns an authorization code (equivalent to a dynamic app secret).
 This code can then be used with applyToken to get an access token to call server-side APIs.
 Access tokens generated this way will be per user session, "endorsed" by the super-app (as the super-app server would not assign a dynamic app secret to random requesting code, unlike the static app secret which can be pre-assigned).
 Therefore, we can see that involving the super-app to locally authenticate the mini-app code and generate dynamic app secrets can avoid having to hard-code static app secrets, which is not the case for super-apps like WeChat and Baidu.

-Intended use of server-side APIs.
-Despite having to hard-code app secrets as discussed above, the location matters.
-Hard-coding app secrets in the mini-app is considered an insecure practice according to WeChat, and the intended way is to manage the entire business logic on the developer server where the app secret is stored and used to make all the super-app server-side API calls.
+Figure 5: Example code snippet of a WeChat mini-app using server-side API calls in the code with hard-coded secret above, the location matters.
+Hard-coding app secrets in the mini-app as shown in Fig. 5 and Fig. 6 is considered an insecure practice according to WeChat, and the intended way is to manage the entire business logic on the developer server where the app secret is stored and used to make all the super-app server-side API calls.
 However, our measurement clearly showed that shifting this to mini-apps (potentially falling in the wrong hands) can lead to significant security consequences.
-Therefore, our observation is that miniapp developers involved insecure development practices and the super-app platform also failed to prevent them in the first place.
+Therefore, our observation is that mini-app developers involved insecure development practices and the super-app platform also failed to prevent them in the first place.